South

 in northern states.

-of the dishes.
 In Kerala, the staple food

 of the people is fish accompanied with steaming